University of Advancing Technology logo

 2007

-Opened housing facilities for 260 students; designated a Center of Academic Excellence for Network Security by NSA and Homeland Security
+Opened on-campus housing; designated a Center of Academic Excellence for Network Security by NSA and Homeland Security

 🏛️